Talysh Khanate: Background

-Mir Abbas married the sister of Asad beg ibn Hossein beg Boradigāhi, beg of Kharkhatān village, and from this marriage, Jamal al-Din was born.
-Jamal al-Din's father died when he was 18 years old (Mir Abbas was killed by the Ottomans in 1726) and his maternal uncle Asad Beg took care of him.
+Khansuvarov believed that Mir Abbas was the grandson of Seyyed Abbas.
+His father's name was Seyyed Yūsef, who succeeded his grandfather in religious affairs.
+Seyyed Yūsef was buried at Yuxarı Nüvədi village of Lankaran.

 Administration

 The Talysh region comprised lands in the southwestern part of the current Republic of Azerbaijan, as well as some territories in modern Iran.
 The exact definition of Talysh boundaries has varied over time.
-Present-day, Talysh is a mountainous region located between Gilan Province and the Caspian Sea in the east and Ardabil Province in the west.
+Present-day, Talysh is a mountainous region located between Gilan province and the Caspian Sea in the east and Ardabil province in the west.
 It is a narrow strip of land extending from Rudbar in the south to Astara in Iranian territory and on to the north of Lankaran District, located in the Republic of Azerbaijan.
 The northern half of Talysh is one of the seventeen provinces that were cut from Iranian territory as a result of the treaties of Gulistan (1813) and Turkmenchay (1828).